twallema/pyIEEM/data/README.md

 ##### SWE

-`IO_SWE_NACE64.csv`: symmetric input-output table for Sweden, formatted to NACE 64 classification starting from `nrio_siot_181108.xlsx`.
-The Swedish data sadly lumps some of the NACE 64's economic activities: C20, C21 --> C20-21; G45, G46, G47 --> G45-47; H52, H53 --> H52-53; M71, M72 --> M71-72.
-Similarily to to the Belgian IO matrix, revenue from rent was removed from L68.
+`IO_SWE_NACE64.csv`: symmetric input-output table for Sweden in 2019, formatted to NACE 64 classification starting from `input_output_produkt_2015-2020_korr.xlsx` Similarily to to the Belgian IO matrix, revenue from rent was removed from L68 (delete corresponding row and column from matrix).

-`other_accounts_SWE.csv`: All other variables from the Swedish national accounts `nrio_siot_181108.xlsx` needed to initialize the model.
+`other_accounts_SWE.csv`: All other variables from the Swedish national accounts `input_output_produkt_2015-2020_korr.xlsx` (2019 SIOT) needed to initialize the model.
+The total number of employees is sadly not listed in `input_output_produkt_2015-2020_korr.xlsx` (2019) but it is in `nrio_siot_181108.xlsx` (2016).
+However, some sectors are aggregated in `nrio_siot_181108.xlsx` (f.i.
+C20-21 instead of C20 and C21).
+I have used the fraction of employees derived from the Belgian IO Table to disaggregate these sectors in Sweden.

 #### pichler